openbaton/docs/docs/use-case-example.md

 ![iperf-deployment](images/iperf-client-server.png)

 As shown in the picture, the iperf server is the source of the dependency and the client is the target.
-In this case the client need IP of the server.
+In this case the client needs the IP of the server.
 The semantics of the vnf dependency is: the source provides some parameters to the target.

 Before starting we need to send the VimInstance to the NFVO and the Network Service Descriptor.
 For doing this please have a look into the [Vim instance documentation][vim-doc], [VNF Package documentation][vnf-package] and [Network Service Descriptor documentation][nsd-doc].
 In fact, for creating a Network Service Record, we need to have a Network Service Descriptor loaded into the catalogue with two Virtual Network Functions (iperf client and server) created from a VNF Package.
-A Virtual Network Descriptor Json-File for Iperf client looks like this:
+A Virtual Network Function Descriptor Json-File for Iperf client looks like this:

 ```json
 {